smarvin/182-byway/pages/ci-pipeline/ci_tuning.md

 For a test that failed, the *Error msg* column provides information on the failure.
 The generated log files included in your email can provide additional detail, as well as looking through logs on your product’s side.

-For more information, see [Fixing TDVT Test Failures] (https://tableau.github.io/connector-plugin-sdk/docs/tdvt-test-case).
+For more information, see [Fixing TDVT Test Failures](https://tableau.github.io/connector-plugin-sdk/docs/tdvt-test-case).